Linda Sarsour: Stance on Israeli–Palestinian conflict

 Haaretz has called Sarsour one of the most widely known Palestinian American women for her advocacy on behalf of Palestinians in the Israeli-occupied territories, noting that some on the center and right consider her a polarizing figure due to her anti-Zionist activism.
 She has said she supports a one-state solution to the Israeli–Palestinian conflict but believes in Israel's right to exist and does not support either Hamas or the Palestinian Authority.
 She has dismissed smears circulated on social media and conservative websites that she has ties to Hamas, calling them "fake news".
 Sarsour has said members of her extended family in the Israeli-occupied territories have been arrested and jailed on accusations of supporting Hamas, but denied having contact with any radical Muslim groups.
 She has said she would like Israelis and Palestinians to coexist peacefully and justly.
 According to the Brooklyn Eagle, Sarsour's support for the presidential campaign of Bernie Sanders, who is Jewish, her view that Israel has a right to exist, and her relationship with Bill de Blasio have garnered her criticism from some Islamists.

 Sarsour told Haaretz that she is and always will be a critic of Israel and fully supports BDS.
 Sunaina Maira has described Sarsour's advocacy for BDS as an element of her feminist politics.
 In a March 2017 interview with The Nation, Sarsour opined that those who support and do not criticize the state of Israel cannot be part of the feminist movement; she believes such people ignore the rights of Palestinian women.
+Sarsour has criticized progressive Zionists.
+At a conference of American Muslims for Palestine, she asked, "how can you be against white supremacy in America" while supporting Israel, saying that Israel is "built on the idea that Jews are supreme to everyone else".
+She later clarified that she was referring to Israel's Jewish nation-state law.